 Payment of student credit balances will be made to students no earlier than the day following the completion of four weeks of classes of each semester.
-In order to receive the refund, students are responsible for the completion of all financial aid documents, and the clearance of any office hold on their accounts.
-Checks will be mailed to the student's legal home address as designated on their profile.
+In order to receive the refund, students are responsible for the completion of all financial aid documents.
+Checks will be mailed to the student's legal home address as designated on the student's profile.

-First time federal student loan borrowers must be in attendance a minimum of 30 calendar days in the semester in which they receive their first student loan before any loan proceeds may be disbursed to them.
+First time federal student loan borrowers must be in attendance a minimum of 30 calendar days in the semester in which the first student loan is received before any loan proceeds may be disbursed.